epklein/epklein.github.io/_personal-dev/career-dev.md

 You can improve your chances of getting your next role by carefully searching for positions and companies, adapting your resume accordingly, and using your network to reach out to people from your desired next company.

-[Don't Miss Your Next Role!](https://www.scarletink.com/using-your-brain-while-job-hunting/) is a great blog post by [Dave Anderson](https://www.linkedin.com/in/scarletink/), an ex-Amazon Tech Director, that I highly recommend.
+[Don't Miss Your Next Role!](https://www.scarletink.com/using-your-brain-while-job-hunting/) is a great blog post by {% include people/dave-anderson.md %} that I highly recommend.
 You may also take advantage of [reverse interviewing](https://github.com/viraptor/reverse-interview/tree/master) to understand the company, position, leadership, etc., to learn if a particular position fits your career goals.

 ## Related Posts